hurchalla/modular_arithmetic/README.md

 ## Performance Notes

-If you're interested in experimenting, predefining certain macros when compiling might improve performance - see [macros_for_performance.md](macros_for_performance.md).
+If you're interested in experimenting, defining certain macros when compiling might improve performance - see [macros_for_performance.md](macros_for_performance.md).